ardenj13/foundry-smart-contract-lottery-f23/README.md

-## Foundry
+## Proveably Random Raffle Contracts

-**Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**
+**This code is to create a proveably random smart contract lottery.**

 Foundry consists of: